 2. Role Management: The users can be differentiated using their roles in the system, and every user will then have to have a role to proceed.
 And a typical project has many roles in a system through which they differentiate the users and their preferred actions.

 3. Permissions Management: The preferred actions of a particular user can be named as the permissions they acquire.
 The whole system runs on permissions.
 If a user has a particular permission, he/she is able to perform a single action.
 With action, I mean (CRUD and other actions), any action that you can think of.

 5. Blog Management: Ah, everyone saw this coming, right?
-Every other website has blog nowadays.
-With LAP, you can create blog posts and tags and categories, make its scheduled, make a draft, or directly publish it.
+Every other website has a blog nowadays.
+With LAP, you can create blog posts and tags and categories, make it scheduled, make a draft, or directly publish it.

 6. FAQs: Every website also has a FAQ section, so we can use this module to create Questions and Answers.
 I guess this is self-explanatory.

 7. Menu Management: This website has a dynamic menu just like WordPress has, you can drag and drop the menu item at any position and create new menu items as you want, with a handy drag and drop functionality you can achieve dynamic menus for your site.